Opentrons/opentrons/api/docs/source/labware.rst

 Wells by Name
 -------------

-Once a container is loaded into your protocol, you can easily access the many wells within it using ``wells()`` method. ``wells()`` takes the name of the well as an argument, and will return the well at that location.
+Once a labware is loaded into your protocol, you can easily access the many wells within it using ``wells()`` method. ``wells()`` takes the name of the well as an argument, and will return the well at that location.

 .. code-block:: python